hdgarrood/purescript-sequences/docs/Data.Sequence.Ordered.md

 elements, in addition to logarithmic time partitioning.

 The module is intended to be imported qualified, to avoid ambiguity or name clashes.
-For example, `import Data.Sequence.Ordered as OS`.
+For example, `import Data.Sequence.Ordered as OrdSeq`.

 #### `OrdSeq`